jmkristian/OutpostForSCCo/README.md

 the source for most of the installed code is bin/Outpost\_Forms.js.
 The installer configures Outpost to execute launch.vbs.
 For debugging, you might change the configuration to execute launch-v.cmd instead.

+### Build for Raspberry Pi
+You'll need [Git](https://git-scm.com/downloads) and node.js.
+Clone this repository and then run ./pi-build.sh in your clone.